BigTimeStats/Bayesian-AB-Testing-Shiny-App/README.md

 1 - the Bayesian Probability is within range of the classically computed p-value, which is expected.
 The benefit of the app is to visualize possible outcomes probabilistically.

 One limitation of the ggplotly package in R (interactive plot) is that it does not have the capability to visualize a secondary axis.
-A user show hover over the line values to see the Cumulative Probability.
+A user can hover over the line values to see the Cumulative Probability.